craigbuckler/js-adv-notes/objects/es6-class.md

 Developers from other languages such as C, C++, C#, Java and PHP are often confused by JavaScripts prototypal inheritance.
 They are used to a classical model where a `class` template is defined up-front and all objects are instances of that class.

 ES6 introduces classes but they are syntactical sugar - below the surface, JavaScript still uses the same prototypal models.
-In addition, they are more limited, e.g. you cannot have private or static properties.
+In addition, they are more limited, e.g. you cannot have private or static properties (yet).

 ES6 classes are supported by all modern browsers but not IE.